Investing in weather and vessel motion forecasting can prevent lost containers and damaged vessels for container ship operators

 The growing number of multi-million dollar maritime losses involving containers going overboard and damaged stacks highlights the need for better voyage planning to avoid hazardous weather and sea conditions.

-In November 2020, container ship ONE Aquila lost or damaged hundreds of containers due to gale-force winds and large swells caused by heavy weather in the northern Pacific.
+In November 2020, container ships ONE Apus and ONE Aquila lost or damaged hundreds of containers due to gale-force winds and large swells caused by heavy weather in the northern Pacific.

 Then at the end of December, Evergreen Marine container ship Ever Liberal lost 36 containers in storm conditions, 20 nautical miles off Japan.
 Another 21 container were damaged as the stack collapsed.